Ultrasound-modulated optical tomography: Basic Concepts

-UOT basically built upon the modulation of light due to ultrasonic wave effect happened within testing medium.
+UOT is built upon the modulation of light due to the effects of ultrasonic waves on the optical properties of the testing medium.
 The target within the testing medium will be irradiated by a laser beam and a focused ultrasonic wave.
-The reemitted light propagating through ultrasonic wave will then carry information of local optical and acoustic properties.
-These properties will be used to regenerate images showing the inside view of the medium.
+The reemitted light propagating through the ultrasonic field or ultrasonic focal zone will then carry information of local optical and acoustic properties of this zone.
+These properties will be used to reconstruct images showing the inside view of the medium.

 Mechanisms

 There are three important mechanisms behind UOT technology.

 1 Incoherent Modulation of Light Due to Ultrasound-Induced Variations in Optical Properties of Medium.
-This mechanism mainly describes that as the ultrasonic wave propagates through the medium, the mass density of the medium will be changed due to the vibration.
+As the ultrasonic wave propagates through the medium, the mass density of the medium will be changed due to the vibration.
 This variation in mass density will then influence the local optical properties.
 For example, the local absorption coefficient, scattering coefficient, and the index of refraction will all be modulated.
 With different optical properties, the reemitted light features (like intensity) will be modified.

 2 Variations in Optical Phase in Response to Ultrasound-Induced Displacements of Scatterers.
 This mechanism mainly describes the effect in a microcosmic view.
 With the vibration from focused ultrasound, the local scatterers within the medium will be moved.
 When coherent light passes through such region, the displacement of scatterers will then cause optical phases change and then further modulate the light's free-path lengths.
 In the end, the reemitted light will form speckle pattern.

 3 Variations in Optical Phase in Response to Ultrasonic Modulation of Index of Refraction of Background Medium.
 Similar to the second mechanism, the mass density modulation caused by ultrasonic wave vibration will also modulate the medium's index of refraction.
 This effect can further influence the free-path phases when light passes through the ultrasonic region and form a speckle pattern.

-In conclusion, the three mechanisms mainly describes that the ultrasonic wave can modulate and fluctuate the light intensity (in mechanism 1), the light phase and form speckle pattern (mechanism 2 and 3).
-These three mechanisms are the fundamental knowledge applied to build UOT system.
-Something more to mention, in these three mechanisms, only the first one does not require coherent light source.
-Mechanism 2 and 3 do require light coherence.
+In conclusion, these three mechanisms describe how the modulation of the ultrasonic wave can modulate and fluctuate the light intensity (in mechanism 1), the light phase and form speckle pattern (mechanism 2 and 3).
+Mechanisms 2 and 3 require a coherent light source; mechanism 1 does not.
+When coherent light sources are applied, mechanism 1 can be disregarded, as its effect compared to mechanisms 2 and 3 are effectively negligible.
+These three mechanisms are the fundamental building blocks required to design a UOT system.